-2.10 Workers Compensation
+2.11 Workers Compensation

 2.13 Mission and Community Leave (Mission Benefits)

-2.15 Accrual During Leaves
+2.16 Accrual During Leaves

-- All paid time off accrued during a leave is recognized and awarded only upon the employee's return to work.
+Paid time continues to accrue during the following University-approved leaves and paid time off: holidays, vacations, personal, sick, FMLA, bereavement and jury duty (2.8-a) in the specific leave policies.
+All paid time off accrued during a leave is recognized and awarded only upon the employee's return to work.

-2.16 Effective Date
+2.17 Effective Date

 This policy takes effect as of the date it is approved and posted on the Human Resource Website and does not include unpaid leave accrued prior to the date of approval.